nigelpoulton/ps-web-app/readme.md

-# Test app for demonstrating containerizing web app
+# Test app for containerizing web app

-Super-simple Node web app for containerization demos
+Super-simple Node web app for containerization demos in Pluralsight video courses.

 ## Instructions for use